Armadale Road: History

+By 1973, the Shire of Armadale–Kelmscott was advocating for a bypass road to be built along the route of the former Spearwood–Armadale railway line.

 Construction started in 1978 for a single carriageway from Abbey Road in Armadale to Forrest Road in Forrestdale.
 In 1983 it was extended it to the current Albany Highway/South Western Highway intersection via a dual carriageway section and Jull Street was subsequently disconnected from the intersection.
 In 1991 the dual carriageway was extended west to just past Seville Drive.

 Before the mid 1990s Forrest Road was the main road from Hamilton Hill to Armadale.
 The realignment of Forrest Road in 1991, as the Kwinana Freeway was extended, saw it renamed a few years later as Armadale Road up to the freeway (with most of the remainder of the old Forrest Road being renamed North Lake Road).

 As part of the Tonkin Highway extension from 2003 to 2005, Armadale Road was upgraded to a dual carriageway from Lake Road to Anstey Road.
 This was done in anticipation of the large volumes of traffic expected due to the extension.